Tax accounting – What is tax accounting?

 Debitoor invoicing software helps small businesses and freelancers stay on top of their taxes and accounting.
-Try Debitoor free for 7 days
+Try Debitoor for free.

 In the UK, the kind of tax return(s) you should submit depends on the nature of your business and whether or not you are VAT registered.

 You may choose to take responsibility for your own tax returns or find an accountant to help.
 An accountant or tax advisor can also help you calculate how much tax you should be paying, how to finance your future tax payments, and which tax accounting methods work best for your business.

 Tax accounting and Self Assessment

 For employees and pensioners, Income Tax is usually taken out of wages and pensions automatically.
 However, if you are self employed, have an income of more than £100,000, or meet certain other criteria, you will need to file a Self Assessment tax return.

 For partnerships and sole traders, there are specific records you should keep in order to complete your Self Assessment, including records of:

 - VAT records (if you are registered for VAT)

 - PAYE records (if you employ others)

 You should keep these records for a minimum of five years, and you may need to submit extra information if you use accrual accounting – including inventory at the end of your accounting period and your year end bank balances.